forestdb/forestdb.org/models/PLU-2019-projects.md

 What should we say in the first model in order to have the effect of praising a lady?

-The second model will analyze the effect of those the adjective in the first model
+The second model will analyze the effect of those adjectives in the first model.

 ~~~~
 // Given a grading scale from 0 - 10, we are able to assign a score to either person or dress